qinisela-ndlovu/employee-feedback-and-survey/README.md

-# 📊 Employee Feedback Data Analysis Project

-## 🧩 Overview
-This project analyzes employee feedback collected via a SharePoint list integrated with PowerApps.
-The goal is to gain insights into:

-- ✅ **Employee satisfaction**
-- 🤖 **System friendliness**
-- 🔁 **Likelihood to continue using the product/service**
-- 🛠️ **Common issues and feature requests**

----

-## 📁 Data Source
-- **Origin**: SharePoint list capturing employee feedback submissions.

----

-## 🧹 Data Preparation
-- Exported raw data from SharePoint to CSV.
-- Cleaned data using **Power BI Power Query Editor**:
-  - 🔄 Handled inconsistent data formats (e.g., “4 – Likely” ➡️ “4”)
-  - 🚫 Addressed missing values with "No response" or blanks
-  - 🧽 Standardized text fields & normalized rating scales

-## 🛠️ Data Modeling & Visualization
- - Created calculated columns using DAX to categorize responses and improve analysis. see:https://github.com/qinisela-ndlovu/employee-feedback-and-survey/blob/main/Snap3.png and other Snaps

-   - Dealt with data cleaning, handling missing values, and standardizing inputs.

- - Used these enhancements to build visuals like word clouds and bar charts for clear insights.

-## 🔍 Insights
-- 📈 Identified key trends such as:
-  - Most common issue categories
-  - Overall satisfaction levels
-  - Correlations between friendliness and likelihood to continue
-- ⚠️ Note: Analysis has **limitations** due to:
-  - Small sample size (new app)
-  - Anonymous responses

----

-## 🛠️ How to Use This Repository
-- Open the **Power BI `.pbix`** file for interactive exploration
-- Reference the **CSV** file for raw data

----

-## 🔮 Future Work
-1. 🔗 Automate data import from SharePoint via Power BI connector
-2. 🧠 Enhance feature request analysis using **text mining/NLP**
-3. 📊 Expand dataset for deeper, more reliable insights
-4. 🧭 Add filtering & drill-down capabilities in the Power BI dashboard
+✅ Employee Feedback Data Analysis Project

+🧩 Overview

+In this project the employee feedback is being collated in a SharePoint list used with PowerApps.
+We aim to obtain insights into:

+✅ Employee satisfaction

+🤖 System friendliness

+-🔁 Interest in continued use of the product/service

+🛠️ Frequently asked questions and feature requests

+📁 Data Source

+Source:** SharePoint list which records employee feedback submissions.

+🧹 Data Preparation

+SP Data exported as raw data to CSV.

+Clean the data with Power BI Power Query Editor:

+🔄 Replaced inconsistent data formatting (e.g. “4 – Likely” ➡️ “4”)

+🚫 Filled missing data with "No response"

+🧽 Unified text fields & Harmonized rating scales

+🛠️ Data Modeling / Visualisation

+-Developed DAX calculated columns to segment the responses and for better analysis.
+- Handled missing values, cleaned data, and standardized inputs.
+- Utilizing these improvements, clear insights were obtained by creating visuals such as word clouds and bar charts.

+## 🔍 Perspectives
+  - 📈 Recognized important patterns like: - Most prevalent problem types -Overall levels of satisfaction
+  -Relationships between friendliness and propensity to stick around
+  - ⚠️ Note: The analysis has **limitations** because -The sample size is small (new app).
+  -Anonymized answers

+## 🙠️ Using This Repository:
+- Open the **Power BI `.pbix`** file to explore interactively;
+- Refer to the **CSV** file to view raw data

+## Future Projects
+1. Use a Power BI connector to automate the import of data from SharePoint.
+2. Improve feature request analysis with **text mining/NLP**
+3. 📊 Extend dataset for more thorough and trustworthy insights
+4. Enhance the Power BI dashboard with drill-down and filtering features.